 The minimum penalty for late filing is $5,000 per property for any individual owner.
-Although April 30 is the deadline to file your UHT form, the CRA has effectively extended the filing deadline for the Underused Housing Tax (UHT) to October 31 this year only, in an effort to provide more time for affected owners to comply.
-The CRA’s application of penalties and interest will be waived provided the return is filed by October 31, 2023.
+Although April 30, 2023 was the deadline to file your UHT form, the CRA has effectively extended the filing deadline for the Underused Housing Tax (UHT) to April 30, 2024, this year only, in an effort to provide more time for affected owners to comply.
+The CRA’s application of penalties and interest will be waived provided the return is filed by April 30, 2024.

 - File for an ITN number or Business number as soon as possible.
 These requests can take up to eight weeks to process, so the sooner you can start that process the better.
 This number will be needed for any future dealings with the CRA, such as UHT filings, so please remember to store your ITN or Business Number safely.
 To get an ITN or Business number you need to complete the application form as above and mail it along with the applicable government ID (certified or notarized copies).